 Periodically, the Financial Accounting Standards Board (FASB) issues Accounting Standards Updates (ASU) which impact the Hospital's financial reporting and related disclosures.
-The following paragraphs summarize relevant updates. unless otherwise noted, the Hospital is currently evaluating the impact that these updates will have on the financial statement
+The following paragraphs summarize relevant updates to the period presented.

-In January 2020, The FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
-For non-public entities, ASU 2016-13 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022.
+In January 2020, The FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326).
+For non-public entities, ASU 2016-13 was effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022.
 The ASU requires credit losses on most financial assets carried at amortized cost and certain other instruments to be measured using an expected credit loss model.
-The Hospital is evaluating the impact of ASU 2016-13.
+The Hospital adopted the standard and subsequent clarifications during the year ended June 30, 2024, which did not have a significant impact on our results of operations, financial position, or cash flows.